Nghiait123456/SystemDesignBigProject/Amazon/README.md

 Order Talking Service is the centralized point for coordinating and processing follow orders, payments,...
-The first thing that Order Talking Service needs to make sure is that at a time, there is only one event, one request client,... interacts with one Order throw Order Talking Service, this is guaranteed with the Red-lock Redis cluster.
+The first thing that Order Talking Service needs to make sure is that at a time, there is only one event, one request client,... interacts with one Order via Order Talking Service, this is guaranteed with the Red-lock Redis cluster.
 A request to Order Talking Service, an identifier for that request is generated with the OrderId.
 If it's the first time to create an order ( orders not yet in redis will be considered first and vice versa), I will save in redis: key is the order ID, content: